 Mark Exactly Where the Picture Will Go

 When it comes to figuring out where on your wall that picture should go, the rule of thumb is that every piece of art should be hung roughly at eye level.
-Of course, eye level will vary from person to person, so we like to remember the rule of 57 inches.
+Of course, eye level will vary from person to person, so we recommend the rule of 57 inches.
 This means the center of your artwork should be 57 inches above the ground so that it catches the eye and doesn't leave a lot of white space on either side.

 Using a piece of painter's tape, make a mark on your wall 57 inches above the ground.
 This will allow you to visualize where the center of your picture should be.

 Measure and Mark Where to Hammer

 You'll probably need a second pair of hands for this part.
 Have your friend hold the picture directly over the centered painter's tape, lining it up with the middle of the frame.
 Next, mark the wall with a pencil where the top of the frame hits.
 We also like to use another piece of painter's tape here so you can line up exactly where the hammer should go.

 Measure the back of your frame so you know exactly where the picture hooks should go, and then mark on the painter's tape where to hammer.
 If you're hanging a canvas print without hooks (for example, if you're placing the frame directly on the nail), measure the length of the frame and mark in the exact middle (or at one-third and two-thirds if you're using two nails).

 Once you know where the nail needs to go horizontally, you'll need to measure down the length of the print vertically.
 This will depend on your exact frame, but if the frame is two inches thick, that's how far you would make a mark.

 This part is the trickiest, so don't be afraid to hold the picture up a few times before you start nailing to ensure you get it just right.